 It's not just land that is vital to protect.

-Globally, some 275 million people live within 30km of a reef, forming the end of an extensive food chain that begins in the crevices of the coral reefs.
-Even though they occupy a modest 0.2% of marine surface area, reefs provide food and shelter to around a third of marine species.
+Globally, some 275 million people live within 30km of a coral reef, relying on complex food chains that begin in the crevices of the reefs.
+Even though they occupy a modest 0.2% of marine surface area, they provide food and shelter to around a third of marine species.